liferay/liferay-docs/develop/tutorials/articles/248-front-end-taglibs/30-liferay-util-taglib.markdown

 # @product@'s liferay-util Taglib

 The `<liferay-util>` taglib is used to pull in other resources into a portlet or theme, it can be used to dictate which resources need to be inserted at the bottom or top of the HTML source.

 ## Using `<liferay-util: />` Tags [](id=using-liferay-util-tags)

 A list of the available `<liferay-util>` tags can be found [here](https://docs.liferay.com/portal/7.0/taglibs/util-taglib/).
-To use the Liferay-Util taglib library you'll need to add the following declaration to your JSP:
+To use the Liferay-Util taglib library you must add the following declaration to your JSP:

     <%@ taglib prefix="liferay-util" uri="http://liferay.com/tld/util" %>

 Each taglib has a list of attributes that can be passed to the tag.
-Some of these are required, and some are optional.
+Some of these are required and some are optional.
 See the [taglibdocs](https://docs.liferay.com/portal/7.0-latest/taglibs/util-taglib/liferay-util/tld-summary.html) to view the requirements for each tag.

-Since each of the `<liferay-util>` taglibs are so unique, each tag is covered briefly in the sections that follow.
+Since each of the `<liferay-util>` taglibs is unique, each tag is covered briefly in the sections that follow.

 ### Using `<liferay-util:body-bottom>` [](id=using-liferay-util-body-bottom)

 The `<liferay-util:body-bottom>` tag is not a self-closing tag.
-The content placed between the opening and closing of this tag will be moved to the bottom of the `body` tag.
+The content placed between the opening and closing of this tag is moved to the bottom of the `body` tag.
 When something is passed using this taglib, the [body_bottom.jsp](https://github.com/liferay/liferay-portal/blob/master/portal-web/docroot/html/common/themes/body_bottom.jsp#L25-L31) is passed markup and outputs in this JSP.
 The attribute `outputKey` is the